Editor’s note: This is an article we’re sharing again, first published in July 2019. We’ve made some minor tweaks.

 “One of the (elderly people) I (once) spoke with said, ‘I remember the days when I was a young mother.
 I was restless and busy and, so many times, I recall asking my children to talk less, to give me a break, to let me work, to play on their own, to go sleep in their own room.
 Much as I loved being a parent, I also wanted to balance out and get my own space.
 Now all I am left with is that space.
 So much of it, in fact, that I crave to hear sounds and loud noises.
 I want my children shouting from all corners again, calling out my name -- needing me,’” Setia recalled.

-“Her words put so much for me in perspective,” she said.
-“When she spoke of her younger days, it almost felt like it was me talking.
+“Her words put so much for me in perspective,” Setia said.
+“When (that woman) spoke of her younger days, it almost felt like it was me talking.
 I so many times become impatient with my own daughter.
 This experience initiated a new journey in my life.
 I just felt like there’s so much to gain from being around those that have seen the world and experienced hardships.
 There’s no vanity left when we are reaching the end of the road.
 All that we have remaining is honesty, the courage to accept our faults and the ability to forgive.
 There’s so much more peace and quiet in their heads and hearts.
 I just feel immense creative and emotional satisfaction by photographing them.
 I am not saying I miss that when I capture youngsters.
 It is just different though.
 In youth I capture hunger, zest, restlessness -- a painful urgency.
 And then when I capture the elderlies, it is all so tranquil and beautiful.
 They make life look so simple.
 That’s what I love capturing about them.”

 See?
-We warned you about needing those tissues!
+We warned you about needing those tissues.

 Setia told CTV that it’s really funny to see the elderly couples’ reactions, when she asks to shoot photos of them.
 You can tell, with some people, that they’re from a generation that’s never taken engagement photos, or been asked to kiss in front of the camera.

-The whole experience “makes you feel like true love exists,” Setia said.
+But the whole experience “makes you feel like true love exists,” Setia said.

 See more of Setia's stunning photos below.